What your spreadsheet was trying to be.

 Custom ordering

-Arrange pieces in the sequence that tells the story
+Arrange pieces in the order that tells the story

 Three views.
 Same collection.